14 symptoms to look for after an elderly person falls

 How to prevent falls in older adults?

 If your elderly loved one has had a fall injury that resulted in hospitalisation, they could benefit from our After Hospital Care.
-Being discharged from hospital where they were receiving round the clock support and readjusting to living independently at home can be unnerving.
+Being discharged from hospital, where they were receiving round the clock support, and readjusting to living independently at home can be unnerving.
 Our Home Carers can help with the transition and support your loved one to regain their confidence.

 Some simple measures that you can implement for preventing a fall risk at home are: